 You can move them around whenever you feel like it.
 You can use them as a centre piece to decorate garden tables.
 You can potentially put them closer to head height where it's easier to detect their fragrance.
 And you can bring them inside to protect them from the winter.

-Here's a run down of plants I've been growing on the patio but have brought indoors now that snow and ice have arrived.
+Here's a run down of plants I've been growing on the patio but have brought indoors before the snow and ice arrive.

 Scented leaf pelargoniums